-Ultimately, finding the right mix of internal and external QA practices is a balancing act of ensuring high-quality credentials, whilst minimising the administrative burden and costs on the providers and quality assurance agencies and ensuring that micro-credentials remain innovative and responsive to social needs.
+Nonetheless, this is a balancing act of ensuring high-quality credentials, whilst minimising the administrative burden and costs on the providers and quality assurance agencies and ensuring that micro-credentials remain innovative and responsive to social needs.

 Irrespective of the different approaches outlined below, the literature is in agreement that well-defined learning outcomes, transparent assessment as well as transparency regarding other information on the credential are hallmarks of quality assurance (ETF & Knowledge Innovation Centre, 2023).